Skip to main content

 “I don’t know.”

-Three words that, when spoken genuinely, reveal more wisdom than a thousand confident declarations.
+Three words that usually tell me someone is thinking straight.
 Yet they’re among the hardest words for many of us to say.

 There’s a fine line between confidence and arrogance.
 Few have mastered the art of walking it, and fewer still have the wisdom to know when to step back.
 People with enough self awareness to recognize their fallibility are–in my experience–a rare breed.